imixs/imixs-cloud/doc/SETUP.md

 We do not need to care about the version as we already updated the repo version.

-Finally reboot the node.
+Finally reboot the node or restart the kubelet

+	$ sudo systemctl daemon-reload
+	$ sudo systemctl restart kubelet

 **NOTE:** It maybe also necessary to update the network plugin clico.
-See the section "The Calico Network" on this page.
+See the section "[The Calico Network](#the-calico-network)" on this page.

 ## Upgrade the Worker Nodes